Farms at Negishi in Yokohama. This beautiful rural landscape was a short distance from the foreign settlement.

 Where once mothers and their children searched for shellfish is now a huge highway, and where the fishermen pulled in their nets are tanks filled with the fuel that runs our modern world.
 Factories, refineries and smokestacks fill up the rest.
 From Yokohama to Kanazawa, an entire coastline and its natural habitat has been thoroughly destroyed.
 A place of unspeakable beauty that took millions of years to take shape has been sacrificed on the altar of greed.

-It is a scene that has been countlessly repeated along most of Japan’s Pacific coast and continues to this very day, as the recent destruction of the tidal flats in Isahaya Bay in Nagasaki Prefecture so tragically shows us.2
+It is a scene that has been countlessly repeated along most of Japan’s Pacific coast and continues to this very day, as the destruction of the tidal flats in Isahaya Bay in Nagasaki Prefecture so tragically showed.2

 1 タイムスリップよこはま。お馬流し.
 Retrieved on 2008-07-28.